Colleen-L/poetry_101/README.md

 3. Search Functionality
    - Implement cosine similarity between the TF-IDF of the query and the dataframe
-   - Stores results as a list to sort and return closes matches
+   - Stores results as a list to sort and return closest matches

 4. K-Means Clustering
-   - Utilized the lemmatized tokens
+   - Utilize the lemmatized tokens
    - A random seed is chosen, centroids are intialized, centroids are updated (using cosine distances and calculating the mean vector of all poems in a cluster)
    - Process is repeated until convergence